iterative/dvc.org/static/docs/command-reference/checkout.md

 ## Description

 [DVC-files](/doc/user-guide/dvc-file-format) in a <abbr>project</abbr> specify
 which data files or directories from the <abbr>cache</abbr> should be in use.
-DVC saves data file checksums in the `outs` fields inside DVC-files for this.
+We call these files <abbr>outputs</abbr>, and their checksums are saved in the `outs` fields inside DVC-files to achieve this.

 When using Git, different DVC-files versioned in separate [revisions](https://git-scm.com/book/en/v2/Git-Internals-Git-References)